 Who will be the remaining ‘Smash Ultimate’ DLC characters?

-Speculation still runs wild as to which characters will eventually make their way into the Smash-verse via the paid DLC.
+Speculation still runs wild as to which characters will eventually make their way into the Smash-verse via DLC.

 Some popular picks include Geno from Super Mario RPG, Bandana Dee from the Kirby series, and Waluigi from the Super Mario series.